Things To Do In Kadıköy, Istanbul: Asian Side Guide

 Kadikoy is a food lover’s paradise.
 On my last trip, I ate so much that I felt I missed many choices.

-Numerous restaurants, cafes, and food stalls offer mouth-watering Turkish cuisine all over.
-Treat yourself to traditional dishes like lahmacun (Turkish pizza), döner kebab, or meze (appetizers) accompanied by freshly squeezed pomegranate juice or ayran (a cooling yogurt-based drink).
+Numerous restaurants, cafes, and food stalls offer mouthwatering Turkish cuisine throughout.
+Treat yourself to traditional dishes such as lahmacun (Turkish pizza), döner kebab, or meze (appetizers), accompanied by freshly squeezed pomegranate juice or ayran (a cooling yogurt-based drink).

 A cup of İçim Ayran on a table, featuring the brand logo and nutritional information, with a pink straw.